|

 pilots scolded the crowd, "You're trading in your government for

 this?"
-That comment made the crowd angry, so they started
+The baseless interruption made the crowd angry, so they

-rebuking the pilots becauser the State never concerned itself with
+rebuking the pilots because the State never concerned itself with

-outland affairs, "Since when do you care?" one shouted, and the
+outland affairs, "Since when do you care?" one shouted: The

 34. Kor's advisors recommended that he vacate, so he